sandialabs/pytuq/docs/misc/installation.rst

 Then, install the PyTUQ package and its dependencies via 'pip'.

 To install just the primary PyTUQ dependencies, use the following command:

 .. code-block:: console

     $ pip install .

-To take advantage of the neural network surrogate model capabilites in PyTUQ, use the following commands to install PyTUQ along with its optional dependencies:
+To take advantage of the neural network surrogate model capabilities in PyTUQ, use the following commands to install PyTUQ along with its optional dependencies:

 .. code-block:: console

     $ pip install -r requirements.txt
     $ pip install .

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide